ComfyLiving

 (Business Insider)

-One of the interesting facts about Home Depot notes that The Home Depot wasn’t the originally planned name.
+One of the interesting facts about Home Depot is that The Home Depot wasn’t the originally planned name.
 The Home Depot’s historian and archivist Jennifer Wyatt said that early investor Marjorie Buckley and her husband intervened and soon after came up with the new idea for the name, preferring its simplicity.

 12. Employees wear orange to be more visible and noticeable.